Morita theory and singularity categories: Introduction

 \subsection{Contents}

 We begin in Section \ref{sec:sundries} by introducing some standard notation and terminology.

 In Section \ref{sec:rnfg} we give our main definitions: the notion of normalization and the resulting definition of `finitely generated', and the bounded derived category.
 We introduce several examples and describe briefly how this applies.
+We also comment on the generality in which normalizations exist.

 In Section~\ref{sec:dependence} we give a first study of the dependence of $\sfD^{q\mathrm{-b}}(R)$ on the choice of normalization $S\stackrel{q}{\lra}R$, using techniques from representation theory.

 In Section \ref{sec:standardcontext} we describe how a normalization gives rise to the Six Ring Context consisting of two Koszul dual cofibre sequences.
 In Section \ref{sec:SGC} we restrict attention to Symmetric Gorenstein Contexts where all the rings and maps are Gorenstein and the two cofibre sequences are dual.
 We show that in the complete context, the conditions on the original normalization alone are often sufficient to ensure we have the full Symmetric Gorenstein Context.
 We show that this often happens in our examples.